elba/elba/docs/src/getting_started/quick_start.md

 This section intends to be a whirlwind tour of all the functionality available with elba.
 For more information on each step, refer to either the Usage or Reference chapters.

 ### Creating a package
 Creating a package is easy with elba: all you need is a package name.
 Note that names in elba are special in that they are *always namespaced*; every name in elba comes with a group part and a name part, separated with a slash.
-For more information, see the chapter on [identifying packages](../reference/identifying_packages).
+For more information, see the information on names in the [manifest chapter](../usage/manifest.md).

 ```sh
 $ elba new asd # won't work: no namespace